 Your email handling process should be part of your overall productivity system.
 I personally use and highly recommend David Allen’s excellent Getting Things Done (GTD) system.

-However go with whatever system works for you.
-The important thing is to have a system which gives you clear rules on how to handle growing volumes of incoming information, whether this be in the form of email or anything else.
+However, go with whatever system works for you.
+The important thing is to have a system which gives you clear rules on how to handle growing volumes of incoming information, whether this is in the form of email or anything else.